FAQs

 Q: Does Pilibos have student clubs?

-A: Yes, a myriad of school clubs are offered for students to participate in throughout the year.
-Students add new clubs every year as their interests expand and change.
-Some of the student-led clubs include the Humanitarian Club, Publications Club, Environmental Club, STEAM, Armenian Club, Law Club, Art Club, etc. Click here for more information regarding our student clubs.
+A: Scholars are offered many school Clubs throughout the year.
+Scholars add new clubs every year as their interests expand and change.
+Some of the Scholar-led clubs include the Humanitarian Club, Publications Club, Environmental Club, STEAM, Armenian Club, Law Club, Art Club, etc. Click here for more information regarding our Scholar clubs.

 Q: Does the Middle School have a Student Council?

 A: Yes.
 Schoolwide elections are held at the beginning of the school year.
-Students have the opportunity to run for office positions in their division, such as CEO (Chief Executive Officer) and VEO (Vice Executive Officer).
+Scholars such as the CEO (Chief Executive Officer) and VEO (Vice Executive Officer) can run for office positions in their divisions.

 Q: Is there a Math Diagnostic Exam?